WakiMak/trentent.github.io-forked/_posts/2018-04-09-group-policy-monolithic-vs-functional-design-and-performance-evaluation.md

                                                                         </div>

                                                                         <p>
-                                                                          https://twitter.com/TrententTye/status/1011396648688185344 I&#8217;ve been exploring optimizing logon times and noticed &#8220;User Profile Service&#8221; always showed up for 1-3 seconds. Â I asked why and began my investigation.
-The first thing I needed to do is separate the &#8220;User Profile Service&#8221; into it&#8217;s own process. Â It&#8217;s originally configured to share the same process as other services which makes [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->
+                                                                          https://twitter.com/TrententTye/status/1011396648688185344 I've been exploring optimizing logon times and noticed "User Profile Service" always showed up for 1-3 seconds. Â I asked why and began my investigation.
+The first thing I needed to do is separate the "User Profile Service" into it's own process. Â It's originally configured to share the same process as other services which makes [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->

                                                                           <!-- AddThis Advanced Settings below via filter on wp_trim_excerpt -->